OpenProteinAI/openprotein-docs/src/poet/rank-sequences.md

 ## Interpreting your results

-PoET modeling returns a log-likelihood score to evaluate the fitness of the _input sequence_ relative to the _prompt_.
-A positive number indicates an improvement in fitness relative to the prompt, a negative number indicates a decrease in fitness relative to the prompt, and a 0 indicates equivalent fitness to the prompt.
+PoET modeling returns a relative log-likelihood score to evaluate the fitness of the input sequence relative to the prompt.
+The higher or less negative the score is, the more fit the sequence.

 The results are presented as a table.
 You can filter or sort the table, and download it through the user interface (UI) for further analysis.